evgenyneu/tarpan/README.md

 ## Scatter and KDE plot

-The `save_scatter_and_kde` saves a scatter and corresponding KDE (kernel density estimate) plot.
-The KDE plot takes into account uncertainties of individual value:
+The `save_scatter_and_kde` function saves a scatter and corresponding KDE (kernel density estimate) plot.
+The KDE plot takes into account uncertainties of individual values:

 ```python
 from tarpan.plot.kde import save_scatter_and_kde